marekpiotrow/UWrMaxSat/README.md

      containing BIGWEIGHTS before running the last command

    - The program can be compiled with mingw64 g++ compiler in MSYS2 environment (https://www.msys2.org).

+   - To build a dynamic library you have to compile the static libraries above with the compiler option -fPIC
+     and, in the last step, replace 'make r' with 'make lsh'.
+The compiler option can be added to the steps above
+     as follows:
+       (2) The SAT solver library should be made with the command: CFLAGS=-fPIC MROOT=.. make libr
+       (3) The MaxPre Makefile should be modified with: sed -i 's/-g/-fPIC -D NDEBUG/' src/Makefile
+       (4) At the beginning of scipoptsuite-8.1.0/scip/src/CMakeLists.txt the following line should be added:
+           set(SCIP_COMP_OPTIONS ${SCIP_COMP_OPTIONS} -fPIC)

 ### Other SAT solvers